nordic-institute/X-Road-test-service/README.md

 </request>
 ```

-In addition to the characters specified in the request, the response alsp contains the time that was used for generating the requested string  (see full [response](https://github.com/petkivim/x-road-test-service/blob/master/examples/response-1.xml)).
+In addition to the characters specified in the request, the response contains the time that was used for generating the requested string  (see full [response](https://github.com/nordic-institute/x-road-test-service/blob/master/examples/response-1.xml)).

 ```
 <response>